tarnishedcoder/dorkingoceans/README.md

-dork.py in terminal to start it then choose the rest for kinda of files you dorkings for for that website
+1 dork.py in terminal
+2 paste in the website youre dorking for
+3 choose either one type of file or all or any for a random one